Type.ReflectionOnlyGetType Method (String, Boolean, Boolean)

 Return ValueType: System.Type

-The type with the specified name, if found; otherwise, a null reference (Nothing in Visual Basic).
-If the type is not found, the throwIfNotFound parameter specifies whether a null reference (Nothing in Visual Basic) is returned or an exception is thrown.
+The type with the specified name, if found; otherwise, null.
+If the type is not found, the throwIfNotFound parameter specifies whether null is returned or an exception is thrown.
 In some cases, an exception is thrown regardless of the value of throwIfNotFound.
 See the Exceptions section.

 A class initializer is invoked and throws an exception.